Brooklyn-Style/Magic_Roll/README.md

 Source: [Keyboard Layouts Google Doc](https://docs.google.com/document/d/1W0jhfqJI2ueJ2FNseR4YAFpNfsUM-_FlREHbpNGmC2o/edit?tab=t.2yb5bwiy1wa8#heading=h.wg1f0t5cod2o "Keyboard Layouts Google Doc")
 </details>

-The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row. `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` on the bottom row makes `SM` a nice roll and pairs nicely with the rest of the index letters, except `B`, which gets fixed with magic.
-It's also the most common letter on the bottom row so it should be on the index.
+The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row. `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the rest of the index letters, except `B`, but that gets fixed with magic.
+It's also the most common letter on the bottom row so it's been placed on the index.

 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
-Thankfully, magic makes them viable.
-You could swap `L` and `C` for marginally better stats but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect which wouldn't be worth it.
+Thankfully, magic saves the day again.
+You could swap `L` and `C` though for marginally better stats, but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect, which might not be worth it.

 The `PNV` column, while good if it was on any other finger, isn't great on the pinky.
 The SFBs are low but it's usage is relatively high.
-The SFSs are quite bothersome as well but swapping `P` with `K` or `B` could be a potential solution.
+The SFSs are also quite bothersome so swapping `P` with `K` or `B` could be a potential solution.

 Aside from all of the movement that this hand has to do, the pinky and SFSs in general are this layout's biggest downsides